digiltd/oh-rtd-test/MQTT-Binding.md

 <table>
   <tr><td><b>Property</b></td><td><b>Description</b></td></tr>
   <tr><td>broker</td><td>Name of the broker as it is defined in the openhab.cfg.
 If this property is not available, no event bus MQTT binding will be created.</td></tr>
   <tr><td>statePublishTopic</td><td>When available, all status updates which occur on the openHAB event bus are published to the provided topic.
 The message content will be the status.
-The variable ${itemName} will be replaced during publishing with the item name for which the state was received.</td></tr>
+The variable ${item} will be replaced during publishing with the item name for which the state was received.</td></tr>
   <tr><td>commandPublishTopic</td><td>When available, all commands which occur on the openHAB event bus are published to the provided topic.
 The message content will be the command.
-The variable ${itemName} will be replaced during publishing with the item name for which the command was received.</td></tr>
+The variable ${item} will be replaced during publishing with the item name for which the command was received.</td></tr>
   <tr><td>stateSubscribeTopic</td><td>When available, all status updates received on this topic will be posted to the openHAB event bus.
 The message content is assumed to be a string representation of the status.
-The topic should include the variable ${itemName} to indicate which part of the topic contains the item name which can be used for posting the received value to the event bus.</td></tr>
+The topic should include the variable ${item} to indicate which part of the topic contains the item name which can be used for posting the received value to the event bus.</td></tr>
   <tr><td>commandSubscribeTopic</td><td>When available, all commands received on this topic will be posted to the openHAB event bus.
 The message content is assumed to be a string representation of the command.
-The topic should include the variable ${itemName} to indicate which part of the topic contains the item name which can be used for posting the received value to the event bus.</td></tr>
+The topic should include the variable ${item} to indicate which part of the topic contains the item name which can be used for posting the received value to the event bus.</td></tr>
 </table>

 ### Example Configurations